Fast Fourier Transforms Using GSL

 Graphics object consisting of 256 graphics primitives

-plot(style='rect', xmin=None, xmax=None, **args)#
+plot(style='rect', xmin=None, xmax=None, **args)[source]

 Plot a slice of the array.

-• style – Style of the plot, options are "rect" or "polar"
+• style – style of the plot, options are 'rect' or 'polar'

-• rect – height represents real part, color represents imaginary part.
+• 'rect' – height represents real part, color represents imaginary part

-• polar – height represents absolute value, color represents argument.
+• 'polar' – height represents absolute value, color represents argument

-• xmin – The lower bound of the slice to plot.
-0 by default.
+• xmin – the lower bound of the slice to plot; 0 by default

-• xmax – The upper bound of the slice to plot. len(self) by default.
+• xmax – the upper bound of the slice to plot; len(self) by default

-• **args – passed on to the line plotting function.
+• **args – passed on to the line plotting function

-• A plot of the array.
+OUTPUT: a plot of the array

 EXAMPLES: